top of page

 • The level of exceptional dedication by the nominee to advocating for the rights, inclusion and participation of people with disabilities in Victoria.

-• The level of impact of the nominee's remarkable and enduring contributions throughout their career, focusing on their chosen discipline, sport, recreation, club or association in the disability sport and recreation sector.
+• The level of impact of the nominee's contributions throughout their career or life, focusing on their chosen discipline, sport, recreation, club or association in the disability sport and recreation sector in Victoria.

 Volunteer of the Year